 Nature and functions of the family from a sociology perspective.
 Courtship and marriage systems in the United States, the dynamics of pair interaction before and after marriage, influence of the family in individual social development and family interaction.
-Credits: 3 Lab Hours: O
+Credits: 3 Lecture Hours: 3 Lab Hours: 0 Prerequisites:

-Lecture Hours: 3 Prerequisites: SOCL101 or permission of instructor.
+SOCL101 or permission of instructor.

-SOCL203 (formerly SOCL110): Social Inequality and Intergroup Relations
+SOCL203: Social Inequality and Intergroup Relations

 Focus on sociological theories and concepts to describe and explain interactions between groups in our multicultural society.
 Exploration of social, political, and economic dynamics inherent in conditions of social inequality within a framework that incorporates concepts and consequences of race, immigration status, social class, gender, age, religion, different ability, and sexuality.
 Analysis of the myriad challenges faced by our society as our American culture continues to diversify through changing ideologies, immigration, and globalization.
-Credits: 3 Lab Hours: O Lecture Hours: 3 Prerequisites: SOCL101
+Credits: 3 Lecture Hours: 3 Lab Hours: 0 Prerequisites: SOCL101